J. Keith van Straaten

 J. Keith van Straaten (born June 16, 1971) is an American actor, host, and writer.
-He was born in Chicago, Illinois.
+He was born in Chicago, Illinois and is of Dutch heritage.

 On TV, he hosted the first season of the Comedy Central game show Beat the Geeks in 2001 and began appearing as a panelist on VH1's Best Week Ever in 2006.
 He frequently appears as a commentator on E!
 Entertainment Television on shows such as: 25 Most Memorable Swimsuit Moments and Wildest Spring Break Moments.
+He also appeared in Season 2, Episode 10 of Curb Your Enthusiasm (2001).